-Maintaining a hot tub can be a tough task, especially in a house with a lot of people or in a generally dusty area.
-Outdoor hot tubs are even harder to maintain, as dried leaves, twigs, pebbles and other such debris tend to make their way into the tub.
+Did you know you can clean a hot tub without draining it?
+Maintaining a hot tub can keep you busy, especially in a house with a lot of people or in a generally dusty area.
+Outdoor hot tubs are even harder to maintain, as dried leaves, twigs, pebbles, and other such debris tend to make their way into the tub.

 Vacuum the Dirt Away

-You might have heard of spa vacuums.
-These brilliant machines can suck away all the dirt, leaves, sand and other such items that might have sunk to the floor of your tub.
+You might have heard of pool and spa vacuums.
+These brilliant machines can suck away all the dirt, leaves, sand, and other such items that might have sunk to the floor of your tub.

 These work equally well in hot tubs too.
 All you need to do is to lower the vacuum to the floor of the tub and move it around.
 The suction removes every loose thing it can find on the surface and conveniently stores these into a bag that can then be cleared away.

 Yes, you read this right, Silly Putty.
 My favorite quick fix for stuff at the bottom of your tub!
 This kids’ toy can be quite handy to clean your tub.
 Just press the Silly Putty onto the sand, sediment, or dirt you want to pick up from the surface of the tub, lift it off, and voila!

 The dirt is now stuck onto the putty!
 You can just peel the dirt off the putty and reuse it immediately.